-- The theme for the 2025 ECOSOC and HLPF is "Advancing sustainable inclusive, science- and evidence-based solutions for the 2030 Agenda for sustainable development and its Sustainable Development Goals for leaving no one behind." - The HLPF in 2025, without prejudice to the integrated, indivisible and interlinked nature of the Sustainable Development Goals, shall discuss Sustainable Development Goals 3, 5, 8, 14 and 17 in depth. - It is the central United Nations platform to review the implementation of the 2030 Agenda and the SDGs, help identify successes, gaps and lessons learned and provide political leadership and recommendations for follow-up.
+- Theme: Advancing sustainable inclusive, science and evidence-based solutions for the 2030 Agenda for sustainable development and its Sustainable Development Goals for leaving no one behind. - The HLPF in 2025, without prejudice to the integrated, indivisible and interlinked nature of the Sustainable Development Goals, shall discuss Sustainable Development Goals 3, 5, 8, 14 and 17 in depth. - It is the central United Nations platform to review the implementation of the 2030 Agenda and the SDGs, help identify successes, gaps and lessons learned and provide political leadership and recommendations for follow-up.